 In the year 2015, 193 member states of the United Nations signed the "Agenda 2030 for Sustainable Development", which includes 17 goals for global sustainable development (SDGs).
 The targets presented in the agenda set benchmarks for ESG issues, e.g. protecting the planet, combating poverty, discrimination, and hunger, and promoting peace and justice at national, international, and global levels.
-The most relevant SDGs guide PAYER's decisionmaking, ensuring a participation for a meaningful impact on sustainability by 2030.
-Especially the SDGs 3, 4, 5, 8, 9, 10, 12, 13, 16 and 17 are most relevant for PAYER:
+The most relevant sustainable development goals guide PAYER's decisionmaking, ensuring a participation for a meaningful impact on sustainability by 2030.
+Especially the sustainable development goals 3, 4, 5, 8, 9, 10, 12, 13, 16 and 17 are most relevant for PAYER: